 Glyn Northington, Senior Program Director

 Previous NIGP Awardees

-This grant program launched in the fall of 2017 and the first grantees were announced in January 2018.
-See the full list of 2018 NIGP grantees.
-Here’s what they said about the program:
+This grant program launched in the fall of 2017 and the first grantees were announced in January 2018 with another round of grantees announced in December 2019.

 - “We invested in hardware for our staff, and replaced handwritten records at the farm with tablets.
 It’s a less visible change, but the new software and hardware has improved our data gathering and working efficiently from our multiple locations.” – Dream of Wild Health, Minneapolis